 If you don’t have the in-house resources or expertise, enlist the help of a sustainability consultant.
 Sustainability consultants offer broad-based knowledge and expertise, as well as an objective third-party viewpoint that can uncover potentially overlooked opportunities.

 2. Make sustainability an integral part of your overall business strategy

-Integrating sustainability into your overall business strategy will not only allow you to drive business value, but also position your company as one that’s committed to making a difference.
+Integrating sustainability into your overall business strategy will not only allow you to drive business value but also improve your company's position as one that’s committed to making a difference.

-Map the opportunities, priorities and desired goals you’ve outlined in your sustainability strategy to your company’s overall business objectives.
+Map the opportunities, priorities, and desired goals you’ve outlined in your sustainability strategy to your company’s overall business objectives.
 A key element of this is to consider a Materiality Assessment to determine which sustainability aspects are most important to your specific business and key stakeholders.
-The Sustainability Accounting Standards Board (SASB) as worked diligently to evaluate the most material aspects for over 80 industries.
-SASB Advisory Partners are a great place to start for gaining insights and leveraging SASB standards and tools.
+The Sustainability Accounting Standards Board (SASB) has worked diligently to evaluate the most material aspects for over 80 industries.
+SASB Standards Advisory Group are a great place to start for gaining insights and leveraging SASB standards and tools.